Mick2nd/Katex-Input-Helper/README.md

    7. Filter the set of formulae by a filter expression.
 Actually this checks if the filter expression is contained in the title field
    8. Sort the formulae after the title field
    9. Select pages of a huge formula set
+1. Retaining window positions and sizes.
+   By default the window positions and sizes are retained leaving them intact through invocations of the window itself or the whole Katex Input Helper.
+   This feature can be deactivated by deselecting the appropriate checkbox in the Settings dialog (Menu command *Options - Editor Parameters...*).

 ## Origin of the Software